 - litigation consulting and expert witness support services

 - crisis communications planning, consulting and media training with a focus on safety, security and preparedness

-Who we are: National School Safety and Security Services is based in Cleveland, Ohio with consultants in Arkansas, Indiana, Florida, Michigan, Ohio, Virginia and Wisconsin.
-We provide professional services on a contracted basis to schools, public safety organizations, youth-service providers, government agencies and clients in all 50 states and internationally.
+Who we are: National School Safety and Security Services is private, for-profit national school safety consulting firm based in Cleveland, Ohio with consultants in Arkansas, Indiana, Florida, Michigan, Ohio, Virginia and Wisconsin.
+We have more than 30 years of preK-12 school safety experience and provide professional services on a contracted basis to schools, public safety organizations, youth-service providers, government agencies, litigation firms, and other clients in all 50 states and internationally.